parmes/parmes/solfec-1.0/theory/bulkmat.rst

-.. _solfec-theory-bulkmat:
+.. _solfec-1.0-theory-bulkmat:

 Bulk materials
 ==============

 A bulk material model is assigned to a volume and defines its deformable characteristic.
 Available materials are summarized in the sections below.
-See also the :ref:`BULK_MATERIAL input command <solfec-command-BULK_MATERIAL>`.
+See also the :ref:`BULK_MATERIAL input command <solfec-1.0-command-BULK_MATERIAL>`.

 Kirchhoff -- Saint Venant
 -------------------------